Text-to-speech (TTS) technology: What it is and how it works

 Text-to-speech (TTS) is a type of

-assistive technology that reads digital text aloud.
+that reads digital text aloud.
 It’s sometimes called “read aloud” technology.

 With a click of a button or the touch of a finger, TTS can take words on a computer or other digital device and convert them into audio.
 TTS is very helpful for kids who

-struggle with reading.
+.
 But it can also help kids with writing and editing, and even focusing.

 TTS works with nearly